How to Plan the Best One Day in Athens Itinerary This Year

 Thousands of exhibits at the National Archaeological Museum showcase the Stone Age through to late antiquity.
 The huge collection of Greek artifacts include sculptures, statues, jewelry and vases of metal, terracotta and glass.
 You’ll see pieces from ancient Troy, the Peloponnese islands, Egypt and more.

 There’s an entry fee and hours vary by season and day, so check the website before your visit.
 This is one of the top museums to visit if you just have one day in Athens.
-Allow a couple of hours for an overview.
+I recommend spending a couple of hours here for an overview.

 Acropolis

-Of all the places to visit with just one day in Athens, the Acropolis should soar to the top of the list.
+Of all the places to visit with just one day in Athens, the Acropolis should be at the top of your list.
 Sitting on a flat-topped rock hill, it’s the centerpiece of downtown Athens, visible from many points in the city.

-Allow a couple of hours here and visit either first thing in the morning or at the end of the day to avoid the hoards of crowds and hottest temps.
-You can skip waiting in the ticket line if you purchase the combo pass for historic sites in Athens from one of the less busy attractions like the Roman Agora or Temple of Olympian Zeus.
-Scroll down to the tips section for more info on the pass.
+Allow a couple of hours here to explore.
+I recommend visiting either first thing in the morning or at the end of the day to avoid the hoards of crowds and the hottest temps.

 Acropolis Museum